redbadger/crux/crux_core/src/command/RFC.md

 The intent of Crux is to very strictly separate code updating state from code interacting with the outside world with side-effects.
 Borrowing ChatGPT's analogy - separate the brain of the robot from its body.
 The instructions for movement of the body should be an overall result of the brain's decision making, not sprinkled around it.

 The practical consequence of the sprinkling is that code using capabilities is difficult to test fully without the `AppTester` for the same reason it is difficult to test any other code doing I/O of any sort.
-In our case it's practically impossible to test code using capabilities withou the `AppTester`, because creating instances of capabilities is not easy.
+In our case it's practically impossible to test code using capabilities without the `AppTester`, because creating instances of capabilities is not easy.

 The original API doesn't make it obvious that the intent is to avoid this mixing and so people using it tend to try to mix it and find themselves in various levels of trouble.